symfony/symfony-docs/book/translation.rst

    for each supported locale that translate each message in the application;

 #.
 Determine, :ref:`set and manage the user's locale <book-translation-user-locale>`
-   for the request and optionally on the user's entire session.
+   for the request and optionally
+   :doc:`on the user's entire session </cookbook/session/locale_sticky_session>`.

 .. _book-translation-configuration: